 I would like to be a motivating and inspiring person for other girls in Malawi.
 And I promise that after my studies I will serve my people in Malawi and even abroad.
 A dream would come true if I end up providing the required service for hospitals, institutions and societies.

 As 'kwera' means 'to climb' in Chichewa, Malawi's native language, we are all Climbers

 Established in Malawi in 2017, Kwerafund is a non-profit education fund exercised and executed like a for-profit organisation.
 Kwerafund contributes to what Africa needs for the next generation to achieve their dreams and for Africa to experience the economic development it has the potential to.
 In a perfect world, higher education would be free for all.
 In a perfect world, the youth would have all the relevant skills required by employers and society.
 We think Kwerafund contributes to closing this gap.
-We think purpose before profit.

 Income sharing agreement

 Kwerafund pays Student Climbers’ tuition and university-related costs like registration fee, library fee, student card fee, etc. Kwerafund does not finance living expenses, including but not limited to food, accommodation, transport, study material, etc. In exchange for paying the tuition fee, etc., Kwerafund gets 10% of Student Climbers’ future income for 10 years after they graduate.
 Returns are re-invested in future Student Climbers, creating a sustainable business model.

 We build our Student Climbers leadership and entrepreneurship skills online while they study at university and arrange internships ensuring they have got the right skills to achieve their dreams after graduation.

 A Student Climber studies a four years’ bachelor program at a Malawian university.

 Kwerafund finances the Student Climber’s tuition and directly related university costs and builds her/his leadership and entrepreneurship skills during the four years’ period provided she/he passes university exams and exercises provided by Kwerafund.